The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

-Action: Tools to help achieve greater resilience include risk models to detect the most at-risk infrastructure, visual and aerial inspections, vegetation management, monitoring cameras, satellite technology, and separating the grid into smaller sections to minimise damage.
+Action: Tools to help achieve greater resilience include risk models to detect the most at-risk infrastructure, visual and aerial inspections, vegetation management, monitoring cameras, satellite technology, and separating the grid into smaller sections to minimize damage.
 Proactive power shut-offs are the last resort, turning off electricity when winds and dry conditions increase fire risk.
 And, of course, P&U companies should invest in assets to help ensure they’re robust enough to cope with modern-day pressures.

 Talent risk: appealing to a new generation of workers

-Like many sectors, P&U organisations face competition for people, exacerbated in some parts of the world by the great resignation accompanying the pandemic.
+Like many sectors, P&U organizations face competition for people, exacerbated in some parts of the world by the great resignation accompanying the pandemic.
 Turnover in P&U was already relatively high compared to other industries, made more urgent by an aging workforce approaching retirement.

 Younger employees are more likely to want fulfilling experiences that give them opportunities to grow.
 Roles and careers need to evolve to meet these expectations, including increased use of technology and less top-down management.
 And providers will likely be under increasing pressure to show that they are building diverse workplaces.

 Action: Attempts should be made to improve the industry’s attractiveness to new candidates and retain existing workers, moving away from hierarchical structures and encouraging innovation.
 Hybrid working can help with these efforts, to create the kind of flexibility that workers of all generations are looking for.
-As the digital revolution gathers pace, cultural and organisational change will be necessary to create an environment that encourages innovation in decarbonisation and distribution.
+As the digital revolution gathers pace, cultural and organizational change will be necessary to create an environment that encourages innovation in decarbonization and distribution.

 Many of today’s younger workers are driven by a new-age purpose to improve society and the environment.
-P&U organisations whose values and strategies align with these principles are likely to be more attractive to this new generation.
-In addition, fewer plan long careers in one organisation, so a higher churn may become the norm and something that companies must plan for.
+P&U organizations whose values and strategies align with these principles are likely to be more attractive to this new generation.
+In addition, fewer plan long careers in one organization, so a higher churn may become the norm and something that companies must plan for.
 It will be important to build a critical mass of capabilities in core functions that are managed internally to cope with higher employee turnover.
-For non-core or thinly staffed operations, or in areas where it’s hard to recruit and retain specific, in-demand skills, the use of outsourced/gig economy workers may be necessary, especially from agencies with a bench strength of specialised talent.
+For non-core or thinly staffed operations, or in areas where it’s hard to recruit and retain specific, in-demand skills, the use of outsourced/gig economy workers may be necessary, especially from agencies with a bench strength of specialized talent.

 Cost risk: Coping with volatility

 Oil and gas prices, already high since the COVID-19 recovery, have soared since the conflict in Ukraine began.
-Governments may come under pressure to subsidise energy, fearing that inflation could provoke civil unrest.
+Governments may come under pressure to subsidize energy, fearing that inflation could provoke civil unrest.
 The cost of power generation has risen in line with commodity, oil, and gas costs.

 Some of these increases can be passed onto businesses and consumers in a regulated sector, but there is often a cap, which inevitably hits profitability.
 Coping with such volatility is challenging, and sourcing alternatives like LNG or shifting to renewables cannot happen overnight.